ogmaresca/azp-agent/README.md

 helm upgrade --install --namespace=azp azp-agent azp-agent/azp-agent --set 'azp.url=https://dev.azure.com/accountName,azp.token=AzureDevopsAccessToken'
 ```

+If Docker is enabled, the cluster must be capable of running privileged containers.

 # Configuration

 The values `azp.token` and `azp.url` are required to install the chart.